shixuanhong/vite-plugin-css-export/README.md

 - **default:** `false`

 - **description:** When value is true, `sharedData` will be merged with the result of CSS module, otherwise only `sharedData` will be exported.
+It won't work when using `?inline`

 > _`sharedData` is the parsed result of the plugin._